DataONEorg/sem-prov-ontologies/observation/practices/identifier_format_uri_syntax.rst

   b) Gene Ontology (GO) - http://geneontology.org/
   c) The Open Biological and Biomedical Ontology (OBO) Foundry - http://www.obofoundry.org/
   d) Environment Ontology (ENVO) - http://environmentontology.org/
-2) Using the home pages for these ontologies as the starting point, search for the documentations of identifier format guidelines.
+2) Using the home pages for these ontologies as the starting point, search for the documentations of identifier format guidelines  and of “terms and conditions” for adding and/or modifying terms.
 3) Record any information found on the home pages and any additional information discovered regarding the identifier format in the Notes section of this document.
 4) Record under Supplementary Notes section any additional information relating to the identifier format and URI syntax from sources other than the 4 selected ontologies.
+5) Record under the Notes on Defining New Concepts section for information regarding the following: adding a new ontological concept, adding an alternative term, and changing/modifying an existing term.

 Result Summary
 --------------